paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 <a id="section-3382"></a>
 ## § 3382.
-National Counterintelligence Executive
+Director of the National Counterintelligence and Security Center
-**(a) Establishment** There shall be a National Counterintelligence Executive who shall be appointed by the President, by and with the advice and consent of the Senate.
+**(a) Establishment** There shall be a Director of the National Counterintelligence and Security Center (referred to in this section as the “Director”), who shall be appointed by the President, by and with the advice and consent of the Senate.

-**(b) Mission** The mission of the National Counterintelligence Executive shall be to serve as the head of national counterintelligence for the United States Government.
+**(b) Mission** The mission of the Director shall be to serve as the head of national counterintelligence for the United States Government.

-**(c) Duties** Subject to the direction and control of the Director of National Intelligence, the duties of the National Counterintelligence Executive are as follows:
+**(c) Duties** Subject to the direction and control of the Director of National Intelligence, the duties of the Director are as follows:

 (1) To carry out the mission referred to in subsection (b).

-(2) To act as chairperson of the National Counterintelligence Policy Board under [section 3381 of this title](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3381).
+(2) To act as chairperson of the National Counterintelligence Policy Board established under [section 3381 of this title](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3381).

-(3) To act as head of the Office of the National Counterintelligence Executive under [section 3383 of this title](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3383).
+(3) To act as head of the National Counterintelligence and Security Center established under [section 3383 of this title](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3383).

-(4) To participate as an observer on such boards, committees, and entities of the executive branch as the Director of National Intelligence considers appropriate for the discharge of the mission and functions of the Executive and the Office of the National Counterintelligence Executive under [section 3383 of this title](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3383).
+(4) To participate as an observer on such boards, committees, and entities of the executive branch as the Director of National Intelligence considers appropriate for the discharge of the mission and functions of the Director and the National Counterintelligence and Security Center under [section 3383 of this title](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3383).

 ### Statutory Notes